chulahn/Diablo-3-Leaderboard-Scraper/README.md

 <h3>Notes</h3>
 This was made ~ 1.5 years ago and hasn't been touched in a while, so the MongoDB might be a little dated and might take time to store data.
 If a page doesn't work, try refreshing the page so the API calls can be made.
 This was done while Season 1 was up, and it is current at Season 5 if I am correct so I did not account for each separate Season.
 I stopped played Diablo 3 so this app has not been updated in quite a while.
+Also if a player has an abnormally low stat, it may be because he does not want others to see his set-up or because he was switching items between characters.

 <h3>How was it made?</h3>
 <ul>